Simon Property Group (NYSE:SPG) Issues FY 2021 Earnings Guidance

 Simon Property Group (NYSE:SPG) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of $10.700-$10.800 for the period.
 The company issued revenue guidance of -.

-Simon Property Group (NYSE:SPG) last released its quarterly earnings data on Monday, May 10th.
-The real estate investment trust reported $1.36 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $2.25 by ($0.89).
-Simon Property Group had a net margin of 24.94% and a return on equity of 40.13%.
-The business had revenue of $1.24 billion for the quarter.
-During the same quarter in the previous year, the business earned $1.43 EPS.
-Simon Property Group’s quarterly revenue was down 8.4% compared to the same quarter last year.
-Equities analysts expect that Simon Property Group will post 9.84 EPS for the current year.
+Simon Property Group (NYSE:SPG) last announced its earnings results on Sunday, August 1st.
+The real estate investment trust reported $1.56 EPS for the quarter, missing the consensus estimate of $2.37 by ($0.81).
+Simon Property Group had a net margin of 31.67% and a return on equity of 46.59%.
+The business had revenue of $1.25 billion for the quarter, compared to the consensus estimate of $1.13 billion.
+During the same quarter in the previous year, the company earned $0.83 EPS.
+The firm’s revenue for the quarter was up 18.1% on a year-over-year basis.
+On average, analysts predict that Simon Property Group will post 9.84 earnings per share for the current fiscal year.

-Several equities analysts have recently weighed in on SPG shares.
+Several research analysts have issued reports on SPG shares.
 BMO Capital Markets reiterated a hold rating on shares of Simon Property Group in a report on Thursday, May 20th.
-Scotiabank boosted their target price on Simon Property Group from $117.00 to $138.00 and gave the company a sector perform rating in a research note on Monday, June 28th.
-Piper Sandler boosted their target price on Simon Property Group from $130.00 to $150.00 and gave the company an overweight rating in a research note on Friday, May 21st.
-Truist boosted their target price on Simon Property Group from $102.00 to $130.00 and gave the company a hold rating in a research note on Wednesday, June 23rd.
-Finally, Morgan Stanley boosted their target price on Simon Property Group from $140.00 to $150.00 and gave the company an overweight rating in a research note on Friday, June 11th.
+Deutsche Bank Aktiengesellschaft raised their target price on Simon Property Group from $120.00 to $142.00 and gave the company a buy rating in a report on Tuesday, June 8th.
+Mizuho raised their target price on Simon Property Group from $97.00 to $133.00 and gave the company a neutral rating in a report on Tuesday, May 11th.
+Jefferies Financial Group upgraded Simon Property Group from a hold rating to a buy rating and raised their target price for the company from $112.00 to $130.00 in a report on Friday, April 16th.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, ten have assigned a hold rating and eight have assigned a buy rating to the stock.
-The company currently has an average rating of Hold and a consensus price target of $128.13.
+Finally, Piper Sandler increased their price target on Simon Property Group from $130.00 to $150.00 and gave the company an overweight rating in a research report on Friday, May 21st.
+One research analyst has rated the stock with a sell rating, ten have issued a hold rating and nine have assigned a buy rating to the company.
+The stock presently has a consensus rating of Hold and an average price target of $129.41.

 Simon is a real estate investment trust engaged in the ownership of premier shopping, dining, entertainment and mixed-use destinations and an S&P 100 company (Simon Property Group, NYSE: SPG).
 Our properties across North America, Europe and Asia provide community gathering places for millions of people every day and generate billions in annual sales.